German submarine U-511: Fourth patrol

 U-511's final patrol took her all the way to Japan, as part of the ongoing programme of technological exchange.
-She had aboard additional personnel, including the German ambassador to Tokyo, the Japanese naval attaché in Berlin and German scientists and engineers.
+She had aboard additional personnel, including Ernst Woermann, the German ambassador to the pro-Japanese Wang Jingwei regime in China, Vice Admiral Naokuni Nomura, the Japanese naval attaché in Berlin, and German scientists and engineers.
 Leaving Lorient on 10 May 1943 under the command of the now Kapitänleutnant Fritz Schneewind, she sailed through the Atlantic and around the Cape of Good Hope into the Indian Ocean where she made two kills.

 The first attack was made at 09:42 on 27 June, when she hit the unescorted 7,194 GRT American Liberty ship Sebastian Cermeno with two torpedoes, disabling the engines and killing an officer and two men.
 The survivors abandoned ship in five lifeboats.
 Ten minutes after being hit, the ship sank.
 The U-boat surfaced and questioned the survivors before leaving.
 The lifeboats lost contact with each other, but all were eventually rescued by Allied ships, apart from one boat which made its own way to Madagascar.
 Her second success came on 9 July when she torpedoed the 7,176 GRT American Liberty ship Samuel Heintzelman, loaded with 5,644 tons of ammunition and general cargo.
 The U-boat dived after firing and did not directly observe the results, but heard underwater explosions.
 On surfacing they saw no trace of the ship, only floating debris.
 There were no survivors from the 75 men on board.
 The ship was reported missing, and was at first believed to have been sunk by a Japanese surface raider.
 On 30 September, wreckage from the ship was discovered off the Maldives.

 The U-boat arrived at Kure on 7 August after a voyage lasting 90 days and was handed over to Japan on 16 September.

+Japanese service

+After being commissioned in the Imperial Japanese Navy as Ro-500, in September 1943 it was examined by a team of Japanese naval engineers.
+Several elements of the Type IXC design were later incorporated into the I-201-class.
+The boat's German crew trained Japanese personnel in its handling, then departed for Penang in late September.
+Starting in November 1943, Ro-500 was assigned to the Naval Submarine School at Ōtake as a training ship.Hackett, Bob; Sander, Kingsepp (2018).
+IJN Submarine RO-500 (Ex-U-511): Tabular Record of Movement. combinedfleet.com.
+Retrieved 19 October 2023.